 What is the significance of the humble well in Japanese imagery?
 I had not even realised that there was a significance until I was reading Peter Carey’s Wrong About Japan.
-Toward the end of the book, which follows Peter Carey and his son on their trip to Japan, the father and son watch a DVD of Totoro (Studio Ghibli) with a Japanese friend.
-The Japanese friend pauses the movie at the scene where the family are moving into a country home, and points out that all Japanese people would understand that this story is spiritual because there is a well in the garden of the home.
+The book follows Peter Carey and his son on their trip to Japan.
+At the end of the book, the father and son watch a DVD of Totoro (Studio Ghibli) with a Japanese friend.
+The Japanese friend pauses the movie at the scene where the family are moving into a country home.
+He points out that all Japanese people would understand that this story is spiritual because there is a well in the garden of the home.
 I had a moment of realisation.
 A ripple of understanding and comprehension.
 Oh, yeah, I had seen many wells in Japanese culture, pop-culture, movies and books, both modern and historical.

 I started raking through my brain to locate specific memories of wells.
 Ringu, the most obvious and terrifying.
 I have not seen the movie.
 I have read the book.
 While very pregnant.
 It scared the shit out of me.
 I believe the story in the book, by Koji Suzuki, is a little different from the film, but the basic idea is similar.

-There is even a ukiyo-e print of Okiko by Katsushika Hokusai.
+There is even a ukiyo-e print of Okiko emerging from a Japanese well, by Katsushika Hokusai.
 It is a very famous and well recognised image.
 The copy I have used in the photo is credited to Wikipedia.

 This moment, an aha moment, in the bath, reading a book, illustrated to me the depth of difference and richness of Japanese culture.
 It is so far reaching and so multi-layered.
 I feel like I could read forever, travel there forever and still be in the dark, with little understanding.
 Can a gaijin ever truly understand Japan?